SafeSyntax/Sublime-Text-Shortcut/readme.md

 | <kbd>ctrl</kbd>+<kbd>Shift</kbd>+<kbd>L</kbd> |  Add cursor to all line |
 | <kbd>Shift</kbd>+<kbd>Home</kbd> |  put cursor to first word in the line |

+## Live Reload
+###### Note: At first install "Package Contro" (View >  Show Console > hit the code https://packagecontrol.io/installation)
+i.
+Preferences > Package Control > Package Control: Install Package > LiveReload ( Please be sure to restart Sublime Text to start using this new version.
+For more information or how to use this plugin visit https://github.com/alepez/LiveReload-sublimetext3) ii.
+Preferences > Package Settings > LiveReload > Plugins > Enable/disable Plugins (hit the enter) > Enable - Simple Reload iii. add LiveReload Chrome Extension in the Google Chrome and Right Click the extension that you add > Manage Extensions > Allow access to file URLs

+And now Ready for work.

 ## Find / Replace

 | Shortcut | Description |